|

 Features

-- Complete Email Analysis: Analyzes SPF, DKIM, DMARC, BIMI, SpamAssassin scores, DNS records, blacklist status, content quality, and more
+- Complete Email Analysis: Analyzes SPF, DKIM, DMARC, BIMI, ARC, SpamAssassin scores, DNS records, blacklist status, content quality, and more

 - REST API: Full-featured API for creating tests and retrieving reports